flofriday/blog/README.md

 positional arguments:
   {build,serve,new}
     build            Build the website.
-    serve            A development server that, watches the input folder, rebuilds it and serves it on localhost:8000 new              Create a new post.
+    serve            A development server that, watches the input folder, rebuilds it and serves with it hot-code-reloading. new              Create a new post.

 options: